angular/material-start/README.md

 * Branch [**Starter - ES6**](https://github.com/angular/material-start/tree/es6): same application as created in the **[master](https://github.com/angular/material-start)** branch, but implemented with ES6 and JSPM.

-> The **README** for the ES6 branch will provide some details showing how easy, <u>more simplifed</u>, and <u>more manageable</u> it is to develop ES6 applications with Angular Material 1.x.<br/><br/>.
-As time permits, we will expand on that information.
+> The **README** for the ES6 branch will provide some details showing how easy, <u>more simplifed</u>, and <u>more manageable</u> it is to develop ES6 applications with Angular Material 1.x.
+As time permits, we will expand on that information.<br/><br/>

 ## Getting Started